John Ike

 Associate

-Ben Handy has over 13 years architectural experience working on projects throughout the west coast.
+Ben has extensive architectural experience working on projects throughout the west coast.
 A graduate of California Polytechnic State University, his expertise lies in high end residential, commercial, and hospitality projects.
-In his spare time you can find him playing music around the bay area and spending time with his wife, daughter, and French bulldog.
+In his spare time, you can find him playing music around the bay area and spending time with his wife, daughter, and French bulldog.

 Luis Jasso